Breakthrough/PySceneDetect/docs/cli/global_options.rst

 Please include this information when submitting bug reports.

+.. program:: scenedetect

 =======================================================================
 Global Options
 =======================================================================

-.. option:: --input VIDEO, -i VIDEO
+.. option:: -i VIDEO, --input VIDEO

-  [Required] Input video file.
-Also supports image sequences and URLs.
+  [REQUIRED] Input video file.
+Image sequences and URLs are supported.

-.. option:: --output DIR, -o DIR
+.. option:: -o DIR, --output DIR

-  Output directory for created files (stats file, output videos, images, etc...).
-If not set defaults to working directory.
-Some commands allow overriding this value.
+  Output directory for created files.
+If unset, working directory will be used.
+May be overriden by command options.

-.. option:: --config FILE, -c FILE
+.. option:: -c FILE, --config FILE

   Path to config file.
+See :ref:`config file reference <scenedetect_cli-config_file>` for details.

-.. option:: --stats CSV, -s CSV
+.. option:: -s CSV, --stats CSV

-  Stats file (.csv) path to write frame metrics.
-If the file exists, existing metrics will be overwritten.
-Can be used to find optimal detector options or for data analysis.
+  Stats file (.csv) to write frame metrics.
+Existing files will be overwritten.
+Used for tuning detection parameters and data analysis.

-.. option:: --framerate FPS, -f FPS
+.. option:: -f FPS, --framerate FPS

-  Override framerate with value as frames/sec (e.g. ``-f 29.97``).
+  Override framerate with value as frames/sec.

-.. option:: --min-scene-len TIMECODE, -m TIMECODE
+.. option:: -m TIMECODE, --min-scene-len TIMECODE

   Minimum length of any scene.
-TIMECODE can be specified as exact number of frames, a time in seconds followed by s, or a timecode in the format HH:MM:SS or HH:MM:SS.nnn. [default: ``0.6s``]
+TIMECODE can be specified as number of frames (:option:`-m=10 <-m>`), time in seconds followed by "s" (:option:`-m=2.5s <-m>`), or timecode (:option:`-m=00:02:53.633 <-m>`).

+  Default: ``0.6s``

 .. option:: --drop-short-scenes

-  Drop scenes shorter than ``--min-scene-len`` instead of combining them with neighbors.
+  Drop scenes shorter than :option:`-m/--min-scene-len <-m>`, instead of combining with neighbors.

 .. option:: --merge-last-scene

-  Merge last scene with previous if shorter than ``--min-scene-len``.
+  Merge last scene with previous if shorter than :option:`-m/--min-scene-len <-m>`.

-.. option:: --backend BACKEND, -b BACKEND
+.. option:: -b BACKEND, --backend BACKEND

   Backend to use for video input.
-Backend options can be set using a config file (``-c``/``--config``). [available\: opencv, pyav, moviepy] [default: opencv].
+Backend options can be set using a config file (:option:`-c/--config <-c>`). [available: opencv, pyav, moviepy]

+  Default: ``opencv``

-.. option:: --downscale N, -d N
+.. option:: -d N, --downscale N

-  Integer factor to downscale video by (e.g. 2, 3, 4...) before processing.
-Frame is scaled to width/N x height/N. If unset, value is auto selected based on resolution.
-Set to 1 to disable downscaling.
+  Integer factor to downscale video by before processing.
+If unset, value is selected based on resolution.
+Set :option:`-d=1 <-d>` to disable downscaling.

-.. option:: --frame-skip N, -fs N
+.. option:: -fs N, --frame-skip N

-  Skips N frames during processing (-fs 1 skips every other frame, processing 50% of the video, -fs 2 processes 33% of the frames, -fs 3 processes 25%, etc...).
-Reduces processing speed at expense of accuracy. [default: ``0``]
+  Skip N frames during processing.
+Reduces processing speed at expense of accuracy. :option:`-fs=1 <-fs>` skips every other frame processing 50% of the video, :option:`-fs=2 <-fs>` processes 33% of the video frames, :option:`-fs=3 <-fs>` processes 25%, etc...

+  Default: ``0``

-.. option:: --verbosity LEVEL, -v LEVEL
+.. option:: -v LEVEL, --verbosity LEVEL

-  Level of debug/info/error information to show.
-Must be one of\: debug, info, warning, error, none.
-Overrides ``-q``/``--quiet``.
-Use ``-v debug`` for bug reports. [default: ``info``]
+  Amount of information to show.
+Must be one of: debug, info, warning, error, none.
+Overrides :option:`-q/--quiet <-q>`.

+  Default: ``info``

-.. option:: --logfile LOG, -l LOG
+.. option:: -l FILE, --logfile FILE

-  Path to log file for writing application logging information, mainly for debugging.
-Set ``-v debug`` as well if you are submitting a bug report.
-If verbosity is none, logfile is still be generated with info-level verbosity.
+  Save debug log to FILE.
+Appends to existing file if present.

-.. option:: --quiet, -q
+.. option:: -q, --quiet

-  Suppresses all output of PySceneDetect to the terminal/stdout.
-Equivalent to ``-v none``.
+  Suppress output to terminal/stdout.
+Equivalent to setting :option:`--verbosity=none <--verbosity>`.